w3f/Grants-Program/applications/Halo.md

 Please provide the following:

-- This project aims to create a Parachain Development Kit to optimize data throughput and on chain processing capabilities via utilization of hypergraph algorithms
+- This project aims to create a Parachain Development Kit to optimize data throughput and on chain processing capabilities via utilization of hyperchain graph algorithms
 - A brief description of your project.
 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.